pragmatic-fermat/observabilite_des_applications/Lab_Logs.md

 [..]
-...Successfully got an update from the "grafana" chart repository ...Successfully got an update from the "prometheus-community" chart repository ...Successfully got an update from the "bitnami" chart repository Update Complete. ⎈Happy Helming!⎈
+...Successfully got an update from the "grafana" chart repository ...Successfully got an update from the "prometheus-community" chart repository Update Complete. ⎈Happy Helming!⎈
 Release "grafana-k8s-monitoring" does not exist.
 Installing it now.
 NAME: grafana-k8s-monitoring